 The seminar will start on November 3rd in form of video conference.
-Here you can find the link of the zoom-meeting.

-|Dec 1||Lukas Gonon (LMU)|
+|Dec 1||Lukas Gonon (LMU, Munich)|

 |Dec 15||Jiequn Han (Princeton University)|

-|Jan 26||Christian Beck (ETH Zurich)|
+|Jan 26||Christian Beck (WW University Münster)|

-|Feb 9||Felix Lindner, University of Ulm|
+|Feb 9||Felix Lindner (University of Kassel)|

 Zakhar Kabluchko (University of Münster)